platformsh/platformsh-docs/docs/src/create-apps/workers.md

   both of which are defined in `services.yaml` (because it doesn't specify otherwise).
 * It will have "Medium" levels of CPU and RAM allocated to it, always.

-The `mail` instance will be a worker that is not web-accessible.
+The `mail` instance will be a worker that isn't web-accessible.

 * It will run the `mail-worker.py` script, and restart it automatically if it ever terminates.
 * It will have an environment variable named `TYPE` with value `worker`.